Bucket List: Tourist Attractions and Best Places to Visit in Venice, Italy

-A legend has it that criminals were taken from the Palace over the bridge while they caught their last glimpse at Venice before getting their punishment and imprisonment.
+A legend has it that criminals were taken from the Palace over the bridge while they caught their last glimpse at Venice before getting punished and imprisoned.

 Visit Palazzo Rezzonico

-Palazzo Rezzonico will give you a picture of what life was about in the Baroque and Rococo periods in the 18th century.
-The Palace was designed and begun by Baldassare Longhena, and it was completed approximately 100 years later in 1750 by Giorgio Massari.
+Palazzo Rezzonico will give you a picture of life in the Baroque and Rococo periods in the 18th century.
+The Palace was designed and begun by Baldassare Longhena, and completed approximately 100 years later in 1750 by Giorgio Massari.

 You will enjoy the interior decoration of the silk wall-coverings, Flemish tapestries, and magnificent finish details.
 You will also see the importance of luxury goods like clothing and fashion for the Venetian economy in the 18th century, which the museum detailed.

 Ride a Vaporetto through the Grand Canal

 Vaporetto is the main form of transport in Venice.
 To experience Venice, you must do so from the water.
 This is efficient and one of the quickest ways to travel the various islands of Venice.

 Try and buy an extended pass to give you multiple uses, and you won’t have to worry about purchasing a ticket anytime you use one.
 You should ensure you travel on Vaporetto in Venice to enjoy the water traffic and sights and sounds you will encounter.